By Parveen Chopra

-Although practitioners claim that even psychopathological problems are amenable to ayurveda, few are ready to treat violent patients.
-There are, however, some ayurveda hospitals in Kerala with facilities for treating psychiatric problems.
-Since they call for complete rest, panchkarma and allied treatments are only offered to inpatients.
-For the more elaborate and protracted anti-aging program, called kaya kalpa (literally, a new body), which involves the application of rasayana, or rejuvenation tonics, the client is, in fact, sequestered.
+Although practitioners claim that even psychopathological problems are amenable to Ayurveda, few are ready to treat violent patients.
+There are, however, some Ayurveda hospitals in Kerala with facilities for treating psychiatric problems.
+Since they call for complete rest, panchakarma and allied treatments are only offered to inpatients.
+For the more elaborate and protracted anti-aging program, called kaya Kalpa (literally, a new body), which involves the application of Rasayana, or rejuvenation tonics, the client is, in fact, sequestered.

 Vagbhatta (whose Ashtanga Hridya is the Bible for Kerala’s vaidyas), was the last of the well-known students of Charaka and is said to have moved to Kerala where he taught 18 students all of ayurveda’s eight disciplines, which span the entire gamut from general medicine to psychiatry and even modern aphrodisiacs.
 The illustrious lineage of the 18 students, going back two millennia, are known as Ashta (eight) Vaidyas.
 Today, only three or four Ashta Vaidya families remain in the profession.